Hackers Can Use Sound Waves To Crack Your Smartphones, Scientists Suggest

-With several companies looking to get into the self-driving car sector and the advent of autonomous cars, vulnerabilities that go undetected and could allow a hacker to control the vehicles remotely is a scary prospect.
+With several companies looking to get into the self-driving car sector and the advent of autonomous cars, vulnerabilities that go undetected and which could allow a hacker to control vehicles remotely is a scary prospect.

 Fu also said that the Department of Homeland Security has decided to issue a security advisory alert against the chips manufactured by the companies that were tested by the researchers.